matloff/TidyverseSkeptic/README.md

 instructor whose students have found R difficult -- for programming IS difficult, no matter what language and tools are used -- and are told that Tidy is the solution, wouldn't you feel the urge to use it?
-Only the most hype-skeptics would say, "Wait a minute..."
+Only the hype-skeptics would say, "Wait a minute..."

 ### Adverse Impact